facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 The key is to strike a balance – to use earmarking as a tool for clarity and intentionality while still maintaining flexibility and a big-picture perspective.
 By thoughtfully allocating assets to specific goals while also regularly reassessing and adjusting as needed, you can harness the power of mental accounting without falling prey to its pitfalls.

-Emergency Funds: Preparing for the Unexpected
+Emergency Funds: Earmarks for the Unexpected Even in Retirement

 Having a robust emergency fund is especially important in retirement, when you may have less flexibility to increase your income or absorb financial shocks.
 By earmarking a portion of your assets for emergencies, you can protect your core retirement savings and maintain your standard of living even in the face of unexpected challenges.